amarnoorkaur/Assignment3/README.md

 Amarnoor's work:
 Amarnoor worked on:
-DNA scoring and alignment in Java language -->
+DNA scoring and alignment in Java language:

-Global and Local alignment algorithms<br>
+Global and Local alignment algorithms

 Dynamic scoring

 Decision making mechanism to choose which algorithm to use based on the difference in length.

-Traceback algorithm that extracts the optimal alignment Visualization to depict the alignment
+Traceback algorithm that extracts the optimal alignment

+Visualization to depict the alignment

 Execution time to measure the performance of algorithm

 References: